tang-amy/GeisingerLab/CRISPRi/README.md

    - Options:
    ```
-    -u acceptable upstream range to tss (default is 50)
+    -u acceptable upstream range to tss (default is 50 bp)
-    -d acceptable downstream range to tss (default is 100)
+    -d acceptable downstream range to tss (default is 100 bp)
-    -l length of desired sgRNA sequences (default is 20)
+    -l length of desired sgRNA sequences (default is 20 bp)
    ```

    - Output: